Ryan Curran: Finn Harps

 Curran signed for then newly promoted League Of Ireland side Finn Harps in 2015.
 On 10 May 2016, Curran scored in a 2–2 draw against his former club, Derry City.
 Harps finished 10th in the table, and Curran left for then NIFL Premiership outfit Ballinamallard United in January 2017.

 Ballinamallard United

-In his first season at Ballinamallard, Curran made 10 appearances, scoring twice.
+In his first season at Ballinamallard United, Curran made 10 appearances, scoring twice.
 He suffered a persistent ankle injury problem throughout his early career and it affected him at the beginning of his time at Ballinamallard.
 In March 2017, He played his first full 90 minutes for Ballinamallard in a match against Ards.
 Curran scored 16 goals for Ballinamallard in the 2017/18 season before they were relegated on the final day.
 He left Ballinamallard for Cliftonville in May 2018.